 "She's an Olympic hopeful, that's all.
 She might want to run or something with you or something."

 "OLYMPIC HOPEFUL?
 She's way out of my league!"
 Percy screeched, spitting Ben & Jerry's Chunky Monkey ice cream into Charlie's ponytail.

-"You could get a silver medal in being an arse," Charlie said, generating a groan of protest from Percy, "But trust me, she wants
+"You could get a silver medal in being an arse," Charlie said, generating a groan of protest from Percy, "But trust me, she wants to date you."

 "Is she mental?"

 "I had to lie a little.
 I told her you played sports."